Do a Writing Retreat in Byron Bay With Global Hobo

 - Daily travel-writing and blogging workshops — click here for a subject breakdown

-- Airport pickup from Ballina (or you can drive your own vehicle up if you’re feeling particularly adventurous)
+- Airport pickup from Ballina (or you can drive your own vehicle if you’re feeling particularly adventurous)

 - One week of twin-share accommodation in a beautiful house walking distance from town and the beach, complete with a kitchen and WiFi